Suspect in mob boss hit flashes pro-Trump slogans on hand

 - Boeing 737 Max 8 hit trouble right away, pilot’s tense radio messages show

 Comello’s lawyer, Brian Neary, would not discuss the writing on his client’s hand, nor would he say whether Comello maintains his innocence.
+Asked by reporters after the hearing what was on Comello’s hand, Neary replied, “Handcuffs.”

+He referred all other questions to Comello’s Manhattan lawyer, Robert Gottlieb, who said in an emailed statement his client has been placed in protective custody due to “serious threats” that had been made against him, but gave no details of them.
+Ocean County officials could not immediately be reached after hours on Monday.

+“Mr. Comello’s family and friends simply cannot believe what they have been told,” Gottlieb said.
+“There is something very wrong here and we will get to the truth about what happened as quickly as possible.”